shivansh193/sih-railways/README.md

 # 🚄 Rail-Forecast Core MVP

-This repository contains the backend server for a 12-hour Minimum Viable Product (MVP) of a real-time rail forecasting and recommendation engine.
+This repository contains the backend server of a real-time rail forecasting and recommendation engine.
 The application simulates a railway corridor, predicts delays using a machine learning model, analyzes network-wide impacts, and provides strategic recommendations to operators.

 ## Tech Stack